ultrafunkamsterdam/toraio/README.md

 It also brings a lot of other unexpected behavior.

-aiotor.Pool is a true singleton.
+toraio.Pool is a true singleton.
 Every Pool() you create will refer to the **same** instance.
 If you need more proxies, just use the amount parameter (defaults to 10, which is more than sufficient, and actually too much).